omeedcs/block-wise-hierarchal-transformer/README.md

 - **Scalability**: Better suited for longer sequences than standard transformers
 - **Hierarchical Understanding**: Natural for data with inherent hierarchical structure (like conversations or documents)

+## Hardware Compatibility

+The model is designed to run on multiple hardware backends:

+### CUDA GPUs
+- Full support for NVIDIA GPUs through PyTorch's CUDA backend
+- Automatically utilized if available on the system

+### Apple Silicon (MPS)
+- Support for Apple M-series chips through Metal Performance Shaders
+- Includes fallback mechanisms to handle MPS-specific limitations
+- Automatically falls back to CPU for operations with compatibility issues

+### CPU
+- Always available as a fallback option
+- Used when specialized hardware is not available or encounters errors

+### Automatic Device Selection
+The code automatically selects the best available device in this order:
+1. CUDA GPU (if available)
+2. Apple Silicon MPS (if available, with CPU fallback for problematic operations)
+3. CPU (as the universal fallback)

 ## Implementation Details

 ### Data Preprocessing